Western honey bee: As an environmental threat

 Most flowering plants depend on specialized pollinators to efficiently fertilize them.
 Cucurbits, for example, are pollinated by squash bees that specifically visit the early-blooming male flowers before sunrise, when honey bees are inactive, and then return to pollinate the female flowers later in the day.
 Such symbiotic relationships also mean that the specialized pollinator will be covered mainly in its host's specific pollen.
+Unlike native bees, they do not properly extract or transfer pollen from plants with pore anthers (anthers which only release pollen through tiny apical pores); this requires buzz pollination, a behavior rarely exhibited by honey bees.
+Honey bees reduce fruiting in Melastoma affine, a plant with pore anthers, by robbing its stigmas of previously deposited pollen.